BE in Computer and Communications Engineering | Antonine University

 Teaching Methods

-The Department of Computer and Communications Engineering (DCCE) employs a variety of teaching methods to enhance the learning experience.
+The DCCE employs a variety of teaching methods to enhance the learning experience.
 These methods include:

-• Student “workman” internship: This internship provides students with practical exposure to the real-world work environment.
+• Student Internship: This internship provides students with practical exposure to a real-world work environment.
 They observe the operations and implementation of activities and participate in several basic tasks under the supervision of an internship tutor designated by the company.

-• Engineering internship: This internship allows students to apply their learned specialization skills within a company setting.
-Students join a work team and contribute to project implementation under the supervision of an internship tutor designated by the company, as well as an instructor from the University.
+• Engineering Internship: This internship allows students to apply their learned specialization skills within a company setting.
+Students join a work team and contribute to project implementation under the supervision of an internship tutor designated by the company and an instructor from the University.

 Assessment of the internships primarily relies on the students’ personal or collective contribution and the originality of their written production; hence, each citation of external sources must be adequately referenced.